 Positive thinking, positive talking and positive acting is vital on the path to becoming a true martial artist.Great Grand Master Lee

-He also came to understand that TaeKwonDo is more than power and movement.
-Kicking, punching and technique on their own is only a sport.
-Being a Martial Artist is to reflect on how this disclipline changes you as a person.
-As the lessons of continual perseverence changes and shapes you, it becomes a framework for other areas of life.
-Being a martial artist is a commitment of continous self-improvement that leads to the betterment of one’s family, community and world.
+To be clear (parents, don’t fear) Great Grand Master Lee does not use extreme training methods with his students.
+However, these roots have made clear to him that TaeKwonDo is more than kicking and punching.
+It is not only a sport.
+It has very deep roots in philosophy.
+Being a true Martial Artist is to reflect on how this practice changes you as a person.
+As the lessons of Positive Thinking, Positive Talking, Positive Acting and continuous perseverance shapes you in class, it becomes a framework for other areas of your life.
+Being a martial artist is an investment in continuous self-improvement that leads to the betterment of one’s family, community and world.

-Since 1987 he has taught TaeKwonDo in the City of Eugene to nearly 25,000 students in the surrounding cities and communities, lead a demonstration team consisting of the best talent in the Eugene area, taught workshops to volunteers organizations, schools, companies, and been a motivational speaker at numerous events and conventions.
+Since 1987 he has taught TaeKwonDo in the City of Eugene to nearly 25,000 students in the surrounding cities and communities, lead a demonstration team consisting of the best talent in the Eugene area, taught workshops to volunteers organizations, schools, companies, and been a motivational speaker at numerous events and conventions, and is a great lover of family.

 Great Grand Master Lee’s teaching philosophy aims to instill the values of patience, persistence, practice, respect, good will, and love.